-Showing up for class on time is a given.
 Participation means contributing regularly to the class, via discussion, presentation, answering and raising questions.
 Discussion and debate are ways of assuring your understanding and adding valuable perspective.
 The class gives you the chance to test your problem-solving skills and hone your skills as a communicator.

 It is important to come to class prepared, having read the assigned readings and ready to discuss them.
 Be sure to speak up in class.
 Share your ideas, questions and point-of-view with the class.
-If you've seen or heard a particularly interesting ad, bring it in and bring it up.
+If you've seen a particularly interesting ad, bring it in to class.
 Let's have a dialog, not a lecture.
 Participation accounts for 10% of your final grade.